stuartsmith06/apologeticsgeek/_posts/2019-05-22-on-time-and-eternity.md

 ---
-title: On Time and Eternity: Going to Grandma’s House
+title: On Time and Eternity (Going to Grandma's House)
 layout: post
 ---
 I remember when I was a kid going to visit my grandparents in Carthage, Tennessee.
 My parents would load us up into the ’75 Pontiac and make the 55-mile drive to my grandparents’ house.
 This was before the days of cellphones, tablets, and in-car entertainment systems.
 I was usually left my own devices.
 Staring out the window at the passing cows and the rolling hills of middle Tennessee was abject torture for a 10-year-old.
 I was sooooo bored, and the drive seemed to take forever!
 In reality, even at the unbelievably slow, gas saving, 55 m.p.h. interstate speed, the drive only took about an hour.
 I’m pretty sure that every kid had this perspective growing up.
 Math class, waiting in line at the grocery store, the drive to grandma’s house, and pretty much any other unpleasant event seemed to drag on for an eternity.